burningmantech/docker-php-nginx/README.md

 ## Usage

-This image builds on the the corresponding version of the `fpm-alpine` variant of the (Official PHP Image)[https://hub.docker.com/_/php/] on Docker Hub.
+This image builds on the the corresponding version of the `fpm-alpine` variant of the [Official PHP Image](https://hub.docker.com/_/php/) on Docker Hub.
 It adds the Nginix web server, which is used to vend applications.

-This image also adds PHP-FPM, which is used for improving web server performance, and (Supervisor)[http://supervisord.org], which is used to run and monitor PHP-FPM and Nginix within containers.
+This image also adds PHP-FPM, which is used for improving web server performance, and [Supervisor](http://supervisord.org), which is used to run and monitor PHP-FPM and Nginix within containers.

 Note that this does not use the `apache` variants of the Official PHP Image, so any reference's in the Official PHP Image's documentation to configuring Apache do not apply here.
 See below for instructions on configuring Nginx.